immaculate-lift-studio/studio-site/content/_index.md

 # My Projects:
-**RotorSim** - A retro-style helicopter simulation built in the Godot Engine focused on easy to pick up mechanics.
+**RotorSim** - A retro-inspired helicopter simulation built in the Godot Engine focused on easy to pick up mechanics.
 Fly around and test your skills with 3 different aircraft in a dynamic, mission-filled world.
-A game is currently available to wishlist on Steam, and you can visit Itch.io or the RotorSim discord to play test builds and voice your opinions on the game's direction.
+The game is currently available to wishlist on Steam, and you can visit Itch.io or the RotorSim discord to play test builds and voice your opinions on the game's direction.

 ![RotorSim Banner](rotorsim-banner.png)